Harshchand37/ML_Projects/README.md

 Random Forest is an ensemble learning method that combines multiple decision trees to improve performance and reduce overfitting.
 It creates a set of decision trees and aggregates their predictions to make the final classification.
 Random forests are robust, handle high-dimensional data well, and are less prone to overfitting compared to individual decision trees.

+#Project 2
+A Single Linear Regression Model which predicts weight using the height provided.